 Self Publishing a Book for Almost Free

-Amazon Createspace allows self publishers the opportunity to publish physical print-on-demand trade paperback books, ebooks (for Amazon Kindle and mobile devices with the free Kindle app) and audio books or music.
-This helps publishers reach wider audiences with both books and multimedia offerings.
+Amazon KDP allows self publishers the opportunity to publish physical print-on-demand trade paperback books and eBooks (for Amazon Kindle and mobile devices with the free Kindle app).
+This helps publishers reach wider audiences with multimedia offerings.

 Here are several tips for saving aggravation, time and money when using this publishing platform: